Tampa Divorce Attorney

-In Florida, divorce changes a person’s legal status from married to unmarried and resolves issues like alimony, property division, and child custody.
-Our team at the Devolder Law Firm works to provide efficient, compassionate divorce representation for clients in Tampa.
+In Tampa, Florida, divorce changes a person’s legal status from married to unmarried and family law resolves issues like alimony, property division, and child custody.
+Our Tampa divorce lawyer at the Devolder Law Firm works to provide efficient, compassionate divorce representation for clients in the Tampa Bay area.

 Florida is a no-fault divorce state.
-There are only two grounds for divorce in Florida: irreconcilable differences and mental incompetence lasting for a period of three years or more.
-Most couples who successfully divorce in Florida do so based on the grounds of irreconcilable difference.
+There are only two grounds for divorce in FL: irreconcilable differences and mental incompetence lasting three years or more.
+Most couples who successfully divorce in Tampa, FL, do so based on the grounds of irreconcilable differences.

-If either party seeks financial relief, the court requires that each party provide a complete financial affidavit either within 45 days of the service of the petition or several days before any temporary hearing, whichever comes first.
-If a party fails to provide this affidavit, the court may dismiss the case or refuse to consider that party’s requests.
+If either party seeks financial relief, the family court in FL, requires that each party provide a complete financial affidavit within 45 days of the service of the petition or several days before any temporary hearing, whichever comes first.
+If a party fails to provide this affidavit, the family court may dismiss the divorce case or refuse to consider that party’s requests.

 Additionally, either party must reside in Florida for the 6 months leading up to the filing of the petition.

 Note that residence in Florida refers to your primary residence (or, as the court calls it, your domicile).
 To reside here, you must be physically present in the state of FL and intend to make a home or live here permanently or indefinitely.

 If you leave the state, Florida remains your residence as long as you intended to return here and, despite a temporary absence, you had no present purpose of leaving the state permanently (this means that even if you travel up North every year for three months, Florida remains your state of residence — assuming you always return to your home here afterward).